-We first review the countermeasures against side-channel attacks.
-Next, we will survey countermeasures to defend against other types of attacks. \citeauthor{wang2012efficient} \cite{wang2012efficient} propose an efficient countermeasure against timing side-channel attack to steal critical information.
-The solution is to use multi-level security modeling of the SoC as IPs categorized into high and low security zones.
-They propose a priority bandwidth allocation scheme for one-way traffic from high security zone to low security zone.
-This ensures that low priority traffic is not affecting the high priority traffic.
-So an attacker cannot use throughput variations on high priority traffic to leak sensitive information.
-Furthermore, the proposed solution ensures that the low priority traffic will not be starved or lead to DoS by introducing static lower bounds to low priority traffic bandwidth.
-The proposed countermeasure can be implemented on routers with minimal power and area overhead while successfully eliminating one-way side channel from high to low security zone traffic.
+\textbf{Timing Side Channel:} \citeauthor{wang2012efficient} \cite{wang2012efficient} propose an efficient countermeasure against timing side-channel attacks to steal critical information.
+The solution is to use multi-level security modeling of the SoC, as IPs are categorized into high and low-security zones.
+They propose a priority bandwidth allocation scheme for one-way traffic from high-security to low-security zones.
+This allocation ensures that low-priority traffic is not affecting high-priority traffic.
+So an attacker cannot use throughput variations on high-priority traffic to leak sensitive information.
+Furthermore, the proposed solution ensures that the low-priority traffic will not starve or lead to DoS by introducing static lower bounds to low-priority traffic bandwidth.
+The proposed countermeasure can be implemented on routers with minimal power and area overhead while successfully eliminating one-way side channels from high to low-security zone traffic.
 Furthermore, the authors propose two physical networks with spatial or temporal network partitioning to fully eliminate timing side channel for both directions.